 Horse Trainers Use Shock Absorbing Saddle Pads

-Horse Trainers double up non slip and shock absorbing saddle pads during schooling or when a horse is more advanced than a rider.
+Horse Trainers and Couches double up non slip and shock absorbing saddle pads during schooling or when a horse is more advanced than a rider.

 While it is no surprise doubling ThinLine pads helps sore backed horses we were excited to discover many trainers are using double thickness ThinLine to “slightly dull” the rider’s seat on highly trained horses.